How You Can Eliminate the Whining

-So now the question that has to be on your mind: what am I going to teach you about childhood whining and parenting that you don’t already know?
+So now the question that has to be on your mind: what am I going to teach you that you don’t already know?

 This is going to be revolutionary for you to hear, so slow down your brain and listen with your soul: What does a child NEED more than anything else?
 After food, water, and air, the answer is SO obvious, and yet we keep missing it—over and over.

 To see the answer, let’s start with an infant.
 When an infant cries—other than from obvious physical pain—what does he want?
 You already know, because you just pick him up.
 You’re pretty smart.
 You already know that every child wants to feel cared for.
 Every child wants to feel LOVED.

 Picking them up and holding them is just a demonstration of that.
 And if you’re genuine in caring about them, they FEEL it.

 But infants are relatively easy to love.
 They smile and melt your heart, make cute little noises, and laugh in ways we never hear anywhere else.
 They’re adorable.